FAQ/About

 <track hardpan="TRUE" TL.SQTrackAudioKeyframeStyle="0" TL.SQTrackShy="0" TL.SQTrackExpandedHeight="25" TL.SQTrackExpanded="0" MZ.TrackTargeted="1" currentExplodedTrackIndex="0" totalExplodedTrackCount="6" premiereTrackType="5.1">

 Making this change should force Premiere Pro to combine all 6 audio channels into a single track in the editing program.
-Please be aware that this sometimes causes crashes and bugs if you try to render it out in Adobe Media Encoder.
-A workaround is just to render it directly in Premiere Pro rather than sending it to AME.
+Please be aware that this sometimes causes crashes and bugs if you try to encode it in Adobe Media Encoder.
+A workaround is just to encode it directly in Premiere Pro rather than sending it to AME.